 Simple board games are also a good way of teaching your child to take a turn.

-You might also enjoy reading 13 Things They Don’t Warn You About When Your Child is Starting School
+You May Also Enjoy 13 Things They Don’t Warn You About When Your Child is Starting School

 #7.
 Be Comfortable with Sharing